aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-using-stream/_index.md

 ---
-title: Create Image using Stream in Aspose.PSD for Java
+title: Create bitmap java with Stream in Aspose.PSD
 linktitle: Create Image using Stream
 second_title: Aspose.PSD Java API
-description: Learn how to create images using stream in Aspose.PSD for Java.
-Follow this step-by-step guide for efficient image processing.
+description: Learn how to create bitmap Java using stream in Aspose.PSD, save image file Java, and set bits per pixel efficiently.
 weight: 14
 url: /java/image-editing/create-image-using-stream/
+date: 2026-01-01
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Image using Stream in Aspose.PSD for Java
+# Create bitmap java using Stream in Aspose.PSD

 ## Introduction

-In the realm of Java development, Aspose.PSD stands out as a robust library for image processing.
-One of its powerful features is the ability to create images using streams, offering flexibility and efficiency in handling image data.
-This tutorial will guide you through the process of creating images using stream in Aspose.PSD for Java, providing a hands-on experience with step-by-step instructions.
+If you need to **create bitmap java** images on the fly, Aspose.PSD for Java gives you a clean, stream‑based approach that’s both fast and memory‑efficient.
+In this tutorial we’ll walk through generating a bitmap image from a stream, configuring the bits per pixel, and finally **save image file java** to disk.
+By the end you’ll understand why this method is ideal for server‑side image processing, batch jobs, or any scenario where you want to avoid temporary files.

+## Quick Answers
+- **What does “create bitmap java” mean?** It refers to programmatically generating a BMP image using Java code.
+- **Which library handles the stream?** Aspose.PSD’s `StreamSource` and `FileCreateSource` classes.
+- **Can I set the color depth?** Yes – use `BmpOptions.setBitsPerPixel(int)` (e.g., 24 bpp).
+- **How do I save the result?** Call `image.save(outputPath)` to **save image file java**.
+- **Is a license required for production?** A valid Aspose.PSD license is needed for commercial use.

-## Prerequisites
+## Prerequisites for creating bitmap java

-Before diving into the tutorial, make sure you have the following prerequisites in place:
+Before you start, make sure you have:

-- Java Development Kit (JDK): Ensure that you have Java installed on your system.
+- **Java Development Kit (JDK)** – any recent version (8 or higher).
-- Aspose.PSD Library: Download and set up the Aspose.PSD library for Java.
-You can find the necessary resources in the [documentation](https://reference.aspose.com/psd/java/).
+- **Aspose.PSD for Java** – download the latest JAR from the [documentation](https://reference.aspose.com/psd/java/).
-- Integrated Development Environment (IDE): Choose a Java-compatible IDE, such as Eclipse or IntelliJ IDEA, for a seamless development experience.
+- **IDE** – Eclipse, IntelliJ IDEA, or any Java‑compatible editor you prefer.

-## Import Packages
+## Import Packages for bitmap generation

-Start by importing the required packages into your Java project.
-Include the Aspose.PSD library to leverage its functionalities in your code.
-Here's a basic example:
+Start by importing the required namespaces.
+These give you access to image creation, BMP options, and stream handling.

 ```java
 import com.aspose.psd.Image;